gdsge/gdsge.github.io/source/example/Brumm2015/Brumm2015.rst

 so they tend to borrow to invest in the risky assets :math:`1` and :math:`2`.
 Asset :math:`1` nevers pays dividend (:math:`\sigma_1=0`) but can be used as collateral to borrow (:math:`\delta_1 = 1`).
 While asset :math:`2` pays dividend (:math:`\sigma_2>0`) but cannot be used as collateral (:math:`\delta_2=0`).
 In equilibrium, asset :math:`1` still commands a positive price.
-Therefore, this is an asset price bubble arising from collateralizibity.
+Therefore, this is an asset price bubble arising from collaterability.
 The following figure shows the price of asset :math:`1` relative to aggregate output as a function of agents :math:`1`'s wealth share

 .. math::